sopelj/hass-ember-mug-component/README.md

 8. Your device will exit paring mode automatically and go back to the default colour when it's setup.

 > **Note**
-> If using Bluetooth Proxies please ensure you are using Home Assistant 2023.4 and ESPHome 2023.2 or later for best experience
+> If using Bluetooth Proxies please ensure you are using Home Assistant 2023.4 and ESPHome 2023.2 or later for the best experience

 #### Troubleshooting